Nepalese scripts: Rañjanā

+Letter numerals

+Nepalese letter-numerals and figure-numerals, based on manuscripts from different times.

+Nepalese manuscripts used a system of letters to stand for numbers, although the exact correspondence between letter and number value changed over time.
+In 1883, Cecil Bendall published a table of Nepalese letter numerals based on different dated Nepalese manuscripts from Cambridge University Library.

 Current use

-Nepal Lipi is available in Unicode as Newa script.
+Newar script is available in Unicode as Newa script.
 It is the official script used to write Nepal Bhasa.
 Ranjana script has been proposed for encoding in Unicode.

 The letter heads of Kathmandu Metropolitan City, Lalitpur Metropolitan City, Bhaktapur Municipality, Madhyapur Thimi Municipality ascribes its names in Ranjana Script.

-In India, the official script for Newar language is Nepal Lipi.
+In India, the official script for Newar language is Newar script.